 The food was unremarkable.
 Fish selection was horrible, especially for omakase.
 It seems like their best fish here is Salmon.

-The staff doesn’t introduce each course.
+The staff didn’t introduce each course.
 We had to ask what the items were.

 Solo Sushi Ya’s Owner Chef Jyo Gao was at the restaurant but he wasn’t even the one who did the sushi and sashimi for our Omakase.